samme90s/samme90s/data-security.md

 A security plan then details how these policies/rules are implemented/applied.

 ![Inputs to the security plan](.data-security/figure3.png "Inputs to the security plan")

+### Contingency Planning (Business Continuity Plan - BCP)

+This is used when there is a threat to the business existance.

+Document processes on how to continue **during** or **after** a computer security incident.
+This is often done in conjuction with analysis of impact (Business Impact Analysis).

+#### Incident Response Plan (IRP)

+Specifically addresses security-related threats to systems, networks, and data, encompassing the confidentiality, integrity, and availability (CIA) aspects of data.
+Additionally, it addresses the concept of non-repudiable transactions.

+#### Disaster Recovery Plan (DRP)

+Focused on preparing the organization for and facilitating recovery from disasters, whether natural or man-made.

+#### Physical Security

+Concerned with safeguarding against human vandals, natural disasters, power disruptions, and other physical threats.